 You can also insert a menu with the Pn= syntax.
 The following macro inserts a menu after the P5 menu.
-(You can also use the menucmd function with this format.)

 '''

 (menucmd "P5=+mymenu.new3")

+$P5=+mymenu.new3

 '''

 If you use this method to insert a menu, remember that you cannot rely on its being inserted at the P6 menu location as you might expect.
 There are two reasons that this may not be the case.